nestauk/ahl_targets/ahl_targets/pipeline/2024_update/README.md

 The table below shows the impact of each of these updated steps (cumulatively):

 To add - a table with the original output, and then each change made and the effect leading to the new output.

+## Detail: How do we arrive at a 1907kcal per person per day baseline, when the DSotN figure is 2393kcal?

+The underlying data undergoes a series of transformations to meet the needs of this project.

+1. Jan-March is reintroduced.
+The retailer targets model is run on the whole year, whereas the diets figure is calculated from just the Apr-Dec subset.
+2. Stores that are not in scope are removed.
+The retailer targets model is just run on purchases from the 11 largest retailers, whereas the diets figure is calculated from all in-home purchases.
+3. Drinks are removed.
+The retailer targets model is just run on food products.
+4. Unphysical products (data quality errors) are removed.
+These are those with an energy density >900 and those with a volume of 0.

+N.B A good way to understand this is to run [this script](https://github.com/nestauk/ahl_diets_evidence/blob/45_targets_data/ahl_diets_evidence/pipeline/number_calories_gb_retailer_checks.py) in the diets repository which performs the transformation.